 HDL seems to remove excess cholesterol from the plaques which build up in one’s blood vessels, thereby inhibiting or slowing their growth.
 This is what makes it so important to the human body.
 Approximately 1/3 to 1/4 of the cholesterol in our bodies is passed by the HDL.
 Therefore increasing the HDL cholesterol may lower the risk of heart diseases.

 Low-Density Lipoprotein is considered as bad cholesterol because LDL collects in the blood vessels and can clog arteries.
-Higher LDL means higher risk of heart attack.
+Higher LDL means a higher risk of heart attack.
 It is called low-density because it tends to be less dense than other kinds of cholesterol particles.

 LDL is not bad itself but when combined with other substances, it forms plaques.
 Plaques are hard, thick coatings that can clog one’s arteries and decrease blood flow to the heart or the brain.
 When this occurs in the arteries leading to the heart, one is at greater risk of a heart attack.